AhmedAmirMansy/LoRaWAN-Ready-for-BLE-integration/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is a closed source project with a signed NDA to not share the code around but only technical details

 ---